 Business Hours in China

-The Chinese government stipulates a five-day workweek with no more than 8 hours a day and no more than 44 hours a week in the Labor Law of People's Republic of China.
+The Chinese government stipulates a five-day workweek and the business hour is regulated as no more than 8 hours a day and no more than 44 hours a week in the Labor Law of People's Republic of China.

 The regular working time generally is from Monday to Friday, with Saturday and Sunday off.
 The Chinese people usually work between 08:00 and 18:00 each day, with a lunch break from 12:00 to 14:00.
 However, local variations may occur due to the time difference or policy in different cities.
 For instance, the working day in Xinjiang usually starts from 09:00 or 10:00 due to its longitude.

 The working hours of Chinese companies may be from 08:00 to 17:00, 08:30 to 17:30 or 09:00 to 18:00.
 The official organizations like the government offices usually work from 09:00 to 17:00 with a one-hour siesta, and they do not work on Saturdays and Sundays.

 Hospitals, post offices, banks and scenic sights are always open daily from 08:30-09:30 to 16:00-18:00, but the hospital clinics and its first-aid center are usually served for 24 hours.
 Hotels also offer the round-the-clock service to any lodger.
 Shops, department stores and supermarkets are open every day from 08:30-09:30 to 21:30, including public holidays.
 Restaurants and bars are always open from around 10:00 to the late night, sometimes even into the small hours or for all night.